Home Uses

 Keep your breath fresh and mouth healthy with the easy-to-use turmeric and salt rinse.
 This natural remedy is a powerful weapon in reducing inflammation, as well as combating bacteria to promote optimal oral hygiene.

-1. Mix a pinch of turmeric powder and a pinch of salt with a cup of warm water in a glass or a small container.
+1. Mix a pinch of turmeric powder and a teaspoon of salt with a cup of warm water in a glass or a small container.

-2. Stir the mixture until the turmeric and salt are completely dissolved.
+2. Stir the mixture until the salt is completely dissolved.
+The turmeric will just be dispersed, rather than completely dissolved.

 To ensure that you’re taking the utmost care of your teeth and gums, consult with a dental professional before using any oral hygiene products.
-Additionally, be aware of the possibility for turmeric to stain both teeth and gums…it’s best to practice caution when incorporating this spice into your diet.
+Additionally, be aware of the possibility for turmeric to stain both teeth and gums.
+Iit’s best to practice restraint when incorporating this spice into your diet.
+A little goes a long way.

 Hydrogen Peroxide and Salt